Valhalla-Development/TraktDiscordPresence/README.md

 Due to Discord limitations, your Discord client **MUST** be running on the same device as this script.

-## NOTE:
-This project technically does function in its current form, but it is **NOT** finished.
-Feel free to open any issues/PR request on how I can improve this, following is a to-do list

-- [ ] Move main code into a function
-- [ ] Detect when lose connection to Discord

 ## Prerequisites
 * [Node.js](https://nodejs.org)
 * [Yarn](https://yarnpkg.com)